 Why?
 Well, it’s part of the Unlisted Collection, a group of incredibly cool, design-driven boutique hotels and restaurants set within historic buildings spanning four continents.
 And the founder, Singapore-based lawyer-turned-hotelier Loh Lik Peng, couldn’t be any more low-key and gracious – he’ll be the first to say, “just call me Peng.”
 But ultimately, travelers and writers alike depend on Loh’s uncanny knack for developing what everyone will be buzzing about next, whether it’s a hotel, a restaurant, or an up-and-coming neighborhood.
 (More often than not, it’s a combination of the three.)

-The Old Clare Hotel, Unlisted Collection’s first foray into Australia — it opened in September 2015 — is no exception and proves how necessary and chic urban revitalization can be in the right hands.
+And back to the property.
+The Old Clare is Unlisted Collection’s first foray into Australia — it opened in September 2015 — is no exception and proves how necessary and chic urban revitalization can be in the right hands.
 Two historic buildings (the Clare Hotel pub and the Carlton & United Breweries Administration Building) in the formerly gritty, now trendy neighborhood of Chippendale were joined by a striking steel-and-glass atrium, which serves as the hotel’s lobby.
 It’s one of many examples of how Tonkin Zulaikha Greer Architects have stayed true to preserving both buildings’ original bones while repurposing them in functional and aesthetically pleasing ways.

 Like two other Unlisted Collection properties I’ve stayed at before (Singapore’s New Majestic and London’s Town Hall), the Old Clare’s restaurants are as deserving of high praise as the hotel.
 Nowadays, plenty of boutique properties are home to a respectable bar or restaurant, but the Old Clare goes above and beyond by spoiling guests with two incredible dining options, plus a stylish cocktail bar.
 (And a poolside rooftop bar, when the weather’s fine.)